-Black Command (or ブラックコマンド in Japanese) is a 2018 Private Military Contractors Simulation Game that's available via Apple iOS or Android for smartphones in 20 countries as of January 2019 by Capcom.
-The game was made by Capcom in-house with staff recruited from Resident Evil 7: biohazard in cooperation with Japanese military hobbyist site Military Blog.
+Black Command (or ブラックコマンド in Japanese) is a 2018 Private Military Contractors Simulation Game that's available via Apple iOS or Android for smartphones in 20 countries by Capcom.
+The game was made by Capcom in-house with staff recruited from Resident Evil 7: Biohazard in cooperation with Japanese military hobbyist site Military Blog.
 The game currently supports English and Japanese language options, although European languages like French, German, Spanish and Portuguese are being made available.

 There's some plot to the game (via tutorial).
 The story takes place in the present day where players assume the role of a newly recruited contractor hired by Manda Securities for an upcoming operation somewhere in Makenene, where a civil war is taking place between the Wanato and Nutu ethnic communities.
 A MS contractor named Garheim is tasked to assist United Nations peacekeepers and is the recruit's training officer.